abhisharma300/Decentralized-Flight-Insurance/README.md

 ## Actors

 ### Airline
 Data structure for Airlines is defined in Data Contract.
-The first airline is registered & funded during deployment of the contract through constructor.The address of the first airline will be APP Contract Owner.
+The first airline is registered & funded during deployment of the contract through constructor.
+The 1st truffle ganache account is used for the deployment of the smart contracts and is the contract owner.
 Further airlines can be registered through DAPP.
-Below business rules are implemented for Registering of New Airlines:
+The 1st truffle ganache account is used to add the initial airline Below business rules are implemented for Registering of New Airlines:

 1. Only Existing Airline can register a new Airline until there are atleast 4 airlines registered.